About Me… My Journey towards Health and Healing

-At my worst I have been a cacaphony, I have been a mass of human noises that did not add up to the symphony of an intgrated self.
+At my worst I have been a cacophony, I have been a mass of human noises that did not add up to the symphony of an integrated self.
 At my best, however, the world sang out to me, and through me, like ringing crystal.

 — Salmon Rushdie